Great White Fleet Scrapbook, 1908-1945 (bulk 1908-1909): Finding Aid

 Description of Contents

-Theodore W. Richards' Great White Fleet Scrapbook and its enclosures, comprising 3.5 linear inches of documentation, span from 1908 until 1909, with several documents from 1916 and 1945.
+Theodore W. Richards' Great White Fleet Scrapbook and its enclosures, comprising 0.33 linear feet of documentation, span from 1908 until 1909, with several documents from 1916 and 1945.
 The scrapbook details the itinerary, crew activities, ports of call, and local reactions to the arrival of the United States Atlantic Fleet (commonly known as the Great White Fleet) during its cruise of 1907-1909.

 The scrapbook is composed of press clippings, invitations, itineraries, event programs, event tickets, letters, maps, postcards, poems, pamphlets, and admission/membership cards.
 In addition to the scrapbook, the collection also includes several journal articles and loose press clippings.